All Episodes

 When we come back from the bottom of the hour, I have one more thing that I want to address that will keep us from having consistent headaches, and that is real audio.

-In other words, the archived programs or the ability to listen to the show live on the Internet.
+In other words, the archive programs or the ability to listen to the show live on the internet.

 I'll explain that when we get back.